En español | The federal government ran out of funding at midnight Friday and shut down.

-Q: Would post offices close?
+Q: Are post offices closed?

-Q: What government facilities would close?
+Q: What government facilities are closed?

 A: National parks, museums and monuments are very likely to lock their doors.
 In 1995-96, 368 national park sites closed, causing the loss of an estimated 7 million visitors.
 Museums and monuments lost another 2 million visitors.
 If you've reserved a campsite at a national park for a vacation, you could find it unavailable.
 Check ahead online or with a phone call.

 A: About 200,000 U.S. passport applications went unprocessed by the State Department during the 1995-96 shutdown, along with 30,000 visa requests from foreigners each day.